-- The company or initial greeting that callers hear when they call one of the companies. - The employee directory that contains the names of all the users as they appear in the Directory Name 1 and Directory Name 2 fields. - The direct message mailbox that allows you to record a message for a mailbox without having to transfer to that extension.
+- The company or initial greeting that callers hear when they call one of the companies. - The employee directory that contains the names of all the users as they appear in the Directory Name 1 and Directory Name 2 fields. - The direct message ID that allows you to record a message for a mailbox without having to transfer to that extension.
 You hear either the mailbox's greeting or the name and extension recording (depending on the setting for the short_direct_send configuration option).
 For example, you can leave a message for someone that you know is out of the office or not to be disturbed.

-Normally, when multiple companies share an Amanda system, they divide the ports between them by dedicating each port to a specific company greeting using the box_grt configuration option.
-Amanda@Work.Place for Norstar has an even easier way of performing tenant services.
-This feature allows multiple companies to share an Amanda system by identifying the incoming CO lines with a name that matches an Amanda mailbox.
+When multiple companies share an Amanda system, they divide the ports between them by doing either of the following:

+• (Recommended) Identifying the incoming CO lines with a name that matches an Amanda mailbox.

-The tenant services feature is based on dynamic port allocation, which means that any Amanda port can receive the calls for any company sharing the Amanda system.
-This eliminates the need for dedicating ports to each company.
+This tenant services feature is based on dynamic port allocation, which means that any Amanda port can receive the calls for any company sharing the Amanda system.